Perl blog software

 The break down

 The result is a blog engine/CMS which can have site pages in addition to blog pages, mail outs for comments, several homepage settings and a whole bunch more.
-All in a base install of less than 150k - as opposed to megabytes!
+All in a base install of less than 160kas opposed to megabytes!
 It builds its own data structure without pulling in anything remotely like SQL.

 Is your blog package available?No. There are two aspects to this post.
-For you bloggers to realize what ii is you're dealing with when blogging.
+For you bloggers to realize what it is you're dealing with when blogging.

 There are a number of Flat CMS blogging packages around, but they are PHP.
 The Perl ones I've seen are pathetic and geared only to geeks, the same goes for Python.
 A lot of stuff is on a thing named GitHub.
 Unless you are some kind of strange, serious geek you will not make heads or tails of it so give it a wide berth.
 If a programmer cannot make available from their own website something they have written by clicking only one button to download it and almost the same to install the thing, then they've lost the plot.